 Not only do eBay’s PowerSellers drive a vast chunk of eBay’s revenue stream, but PowerSellers are also reliable in a way—due to the nature of the program and its requirements, eBay gains through PowerSellers a community of heavy hitting traders that endeavor to maintain good customer service—essential if eBay is to thrive.

-Are There Benefits for Buyers?
+Benefits for Buyers

 As it turns out, the nature of the PowerSeller program also creates benefits for buyers as well, though they are for the most part indirect.

-- Quality assurance.
 The PowerSeller program and the nature of the benefits that PowerSellers enjoy tend to ensure that amongst high-volume eBay sellers, meeting PowerSeller standards is the norm.
 Since these sellers also make up for the larger part of eBay's sales volume, the PowerSeller program indirectly helps to make eBay a trustworthy place for buying.

-- Better prices.
 Because high supply and high competition both drive prices downward, eBay’s facilitation of a community of high-volume sellers that often compete against one another helps to ensure that prices remain low in many of eBay’s product segments and categories, keeping available both ample supply and broad choice for consumers.